Beacon-Heart/Heart_Beacon/README.md

 INTERNET BUILDING BLOCKS: Time epochs / syntax are the two main internet, internet of money building blocks in coding the Artificial Intelligence A.I. powered economic system of systems / Earth Intelligence Network EIN / Web 3.0 and the programmable economy in terms of temporal consistency, interoperability, and consensus.

-There is no such thing as no “layers”, “bots”, “motes”, “packets”, “frames”, “Satoshi’s” traversing the internet, net of #money forming “blocks” on a “blockchain” that stores “tokens” in a cube with height, width, volume.
-All ignore SCOTUS Alice 2014 ruling “claims may not direct towards abstract ideas”
+There are no “layers”, “bots”, “motes”, “packets”, “frames”, “Satoshi’s” traversing the internet, net of #money forming “blocks” on a “blockchain” that stores “tokens” in a cube structure with height, width, volume.
+All ignore SCOTUS Alice Corp Vs CLS Bank 2014 ruling “claims may not direct towards abstract ideas”

 Programmable #money / #economy… gold, #Bitcoin as “digital gold” — fool’s #gold?
 How will programmable money for the programmable economy be coded?
 A one world #currency needs a stochastically harmonized, synchronized Universal Time Zone UTZ / event bus